 The City of Bellevue is the fifth largest city in Washington.
-Bellevue's 2020 resident population is 151,854.
-During the daytime, Bellevue's estimated population is 235,000, which includes the daily influx of workers, students and other visitors, such as retail shoppers.
+Bellevue's 2020 resident population is 151,854 according to the 2020 Census.
+During the daytime, Bellevue's estimated population is around 235,000, which includes the daily influx of workers, students and other visitors, such as retail shoppers.